F33RNI/Liberty-Way/README.md

 ### PID

-These are the PID regulation parameters for each processed axle (x, y, z and yaw) which can be found in pid.json file:
+These are the PID regulation parameters for each processed axle (x, y, z and yaw) which can be found in the pid.json file:

 ```
 "P",              proportional term coefficient